zaxguo/p1-kernel/docs/ssh-proxy.md

 ```
 Explanation: -vv tells ssh to dump its interactions with granger1 on negotiating keys.
 As a reference, my output is [here](granger1-ssh-output.txt).
 At the end of the output, you can see granger1 accepts my key offered from portal.

 **Note to Windows Users**: if you try to invoke **native** ssh-copy-id.exe that comes with Windows (the one you can invoke in PowerShell or CMD, NOT the one in WSL), there may be some caveats.
 See [here](https://www.chrisjhart.com/Windows-10-ssh-copy-id/).
-I would say just invoke ssh-copy-id in WSL.
+Last resort is to copy the key manually.

 ### 2. Save connection info in SSH config